Huntercombe Hospital Roehampton

 Our well-established clinical team at Roehampton is led by Medical Director and Consultant Psychiatrist Dr Mike Alcock and Aimee Huxley, Hospital Director.
 Patients are further supported by two other Consultant Psychiatrists, Dr Shakeel Ahmed and Dr Agron Ramadani.
 Our senior clinical team also have the support from an extensive team comprising clinical psychology, nursing, support staff, occupational therapists, art psychotherapists, activity co-ordinators, administators, housekeeping, catering and maintenance staff.

 On our small specialist PICU wards, we provide immediate inpatient assessment and treatment to men who are going through a sudden and serious mental health crisis, and who pose a high risk to themselves or others.
 Patients need to be cared for at short notice in a controlled setting that keeps them safe.
 We accept PICU referrals at any time of the day or night and we can make a decision to admit within one hour of receipt of completed referral forms.
 Most patients are admitted from other hospitals or directly from the community if there is concern for their safety.
-All patients are detained under the Mental Health Act, 1983 (2007).;l;
+All patients are detained under the Mental Health Act, 1983 (2007)

 Our Acute Units are for patients, both men and women, who either need to ‘step down’ from a PICU setting or who have complex, severe or prolonged mental health issues but do not need a PICU setting.
 Patients are either detained or are there voluntarily.
 With intensive support from our Multi-Disciplinary Team (MDT), patients have the opportunity to work through their mental health problems in a secure environment.
 At Roehampton we welcome patients to our acute unit from other PICU services as well are part of the discharge pathway from our own PICU services within the Group.

 Conditions we manage